+Your online usernames are also passed on to the SBU for use in its online games.
 Information from your results is also passed on to the SBU for use in its master point scheme.

 Some of your data will be available for use by Pianola acting as a Data Processor on our behalf.
 They are not free to pass this on to other organisations that are not connected with Berwick-upon-Tweed Bridge Club.

 A limited number of email addresses are shared with Zoho to provide @berwickbridgeclub.co.uk email addresses.
 These are typically used by Committee members.

 Your personal data is not passed on by us to organisations other than those indicated above, whether or not connected with bridge.

 Data for most of our members comes from them when they join Berwick-upon-Tweed Bridge Club or when they update their information on Pianola.

 The information held by the SBU may be updated by the club.

 If you are a direct member of the SBU, you will instead have provided your personal data directly to us when you joined Berwick-upon-Tweed Bridge Club, or when you updated your record with us.

 Scoring data comes directly from the results of the club games in which you play.

 This information is mainly stored in digital form on computers.
 We use Pianola as our data processor for this purpose.
 Any information that is stored remotely is stored in compliance with the Data Protection Act 2018 (DPA).